Etang de Azat-Chatenet - New for 2020

 We're excited to announce that we stocked 4 mandarin catfish here on the 22nd February 2020, estimated weights from about 20lb to 30lb+.
-We will update more with fish weights and photos when they have been caught by anglers.
 You can read about this on our facebook post and see customer comments.

 If you're interested in catching one here's some information about mandarin catfish along with fishing methods.
 Plus, read about lake owner James' experience catching some of these in 1999 in the magazine article below.